 I plan to do the same.

 Mom’s not gone.
 Her light is dimming but it’s not out.
 She knows she’s dying.
 We know it.
-But we still have time to let her tell her what she means to us.
+But we still have time to tell her what she means to us.
 Like my postcards, not every message will reach its destination.
 Some thoughts might not penetrate her aids and drums, some might be crushed or damaged by the Alzheimer’s bull during delivery.
 So what if delivery is not guaranteed?
 Spreading light to those who bring it is worth the effort.

 ©Pennie Nichols.
 All Rights Reserved.
 2022